Sorry, you need to enable JavaScript to visit this website.

 The seaside village that is home to Hyams Beach swells from just over a hundred residents to thousands during the summer months, all thanks to years of worldwide publicity and now social media still touting its famous white sand.
 Unbeknownst to most though is that the region is actually home to 16 gloriously white beaches known collectively as the White Sands Coast.

-Thanks to an abundance of fine natural quartz, you can find white sand and turquoise coloured waters along Callala, Myola, Collingwood, Orion, and Barfleur Beach, all with far less tourists than Hyams.
+Thanks to an abundance of fine natural quartz, you can find white sand and turquoise-coloured waters along Callala, Myola, Collingwood, Orion, and Barfleur Beach, all with far fewer tourists than Hyams.

 Besides sunbaking on the sands of Hyams or other nearby beaches, the area is also popular for enjoying Jervis Bay sailing charters, seasonal whale watching from Point Perpendicular Lighthouse or Cape St George Lighthouse, dolphin cruises, and hiking.
 You may even be lucky enough to experience magical bioluminescence along the bay at night.